 Skype Down Worldwide

 If you’re like me and use IM pretty much constantly throughout the day then you can imagine what it’s like to have it suddenly turned off… pretty frustrating.
 As of the time of writing Skype seems to be down (confirmed here) and has been for the last few hours.
-Considering the millions of people who rely on it everyday I’m sure there must be a lot of angry users punching their keyboards about now!
+Considering the millions of people who rely on it every day I’m sure there must be a lot of angry users punching their keyboards about now!
 Having to send emails seems positively stone age compared with the instant gratification of the answer being a click away.

 The Taiwan earthquake earlier in the year which damaged undersea cables showed just how much disruption can be caused by the failure of communication lines so if one service going silent is a mild annoyance I dread to think what would happen if there was a major outage.

-How is this effecting your day?
+How is this affecting your day?

 — Updating below as more news comes in (RSS Feed) —